 The Relative SET to SET Trigger Service provides area event trigger services for a Target SET relative to a Reference SET.
 A client (SUPL Agent) specifies a Reference SET and provides a geographical target area around the Reference SET which moves in sync with the position of the Reference SET.
-The SUPL Agent is informed when a trigger event occurs i.e. when the Target SET enters or leaves the geographical target area around the Reference SET.
+The SUPL Agent is informed when a trigger event occurs (i.e., when the Target SET enters or leaves the geographical target area around the Reference SET).

 Example: mother and child in a crowded shopping mall.
 The mother's terminal constitutes the "Reference SET" and the child's terminal the "Target SET".
 The geographical target area is defined as a circular area with radius r centered around the mother's geographical position.
-Whenever the child (i.e. the Target SET) leaves the geographical target area (i.e. the circular area centered around the mother), the SUPL Agent is notified (the SUPL Agent will then notify the mother that the child has been lost i.e. has left the predefined target area).
+Whenever the child (i.e., the Target SET) leaves the geographical target area (i.e., the circular area centered around the mother), the SUPL Agent is notified and the SUPL Agent then notifies the mother that the child has been lost (i.e., has left the geographical target area around the Reference SET).